 \section{Abstract}

 The spectral weight evolution of the low-dimensional Mott insulator TiOCl upon alkali-metal dosing has been studied by photoelectron spectroscopy.
-We observe a spectral weight transfer between the lower Hubbard band and the additional weight upon electron-doping which is a hallmark of correlated bands.
-In contrast, the absence of a metallic quasiparticle peak is traced back to one-particle effects.
-In conclusion, we identify alkali-metal dosed TiOCl as an alloy Mott insulator, where the alloy sites with changed orbital energies are induced electrostatically by the intercalants.
+We observe a spectral weight transfer between the lower Hubbard band and an additional peak upon electron-doping, in line with quantitative expectations in the atomic limit for changing the number of singly and doubly occupied sites.
+This observation is an unconditional hallmark of correlated bands and has not been reported before.
+In contrast, the absence of a metallic quasiparticle peak can be traced back to a simple one-particle effect.

 The question how the electronic structure of a Mott insulator \cite{Mott49} develops upon doping is a long-standing problem in condensed matter physics.
 Marked additional attention is lent to this issue by the fact that the cuprate high-temperature superconductors are doped Mott (or charge-transfer) insulators as well \cite{Lee06}.
-In Mott insulators, short-range electron correlations induce for partially occupied bands with integer filling a charge gap in the single-particle excitation spectrum, while band theory predicts a metal.
-For transition-metal oxides, the local (onsite) Coulomb energy $U$ can be defined as the energy difference for removing and adding an electron to a site in the initial $d^n$ configuration, i.e. with $n$ electrons in the $d$ shell.
-The single-particle excitation energies give rise to the incoherent spectral weight of the lower (LHB) and upper Hubbard bands (UHB), respectively.
+In Mott insulators, short-range electron correlations induce a charge gap in the single-particle excitation spectrum for partially occupied bands with integer filling, whereas band theory predicts a metal.
+For transition-metal oxides, the local (onsite) Coulomb energy $U$ can be defined as the energy difference for removing and adding an electron to a site with the initial occupancy $d^n$, i.e., with $n$ electrons in the $d$ shell.
+The corresponding single-particle excitation energies give rise to the incoherent spectral weight of the lower (LHB) and upper Hubbard bands (UHB), respectively.
 At room temperature, TiOCl is a prototypical low-dimensional Mott insulator with a 3$d^1$ configuration \cite{Seidel03,Saha-Dasgupta04}.
-In this respect it represents the electron analogue to the almost full 3$d$ shell with one single hole in the insulating parent compounds of the cuprates.
-Beyond the interest in this compound as a Mott insulator --- and particularly the possibility to metallize it by the exertion of pressure \cite{Kuntscher06} --- also the intriguing spin-Peierls scenario involving two successive phase transitions to incommensurate and commensurate order as well as its triangular lattice with frustrated interactions have attracted much attention recently \cite{Smaalen05,Ruckamp05}.
+In this respect it represents the electron analogue to the cuprates whose undoped parent compounds have a single hole in the 3$d$ shell.